AbhishekKhot/Batch-Forge/README.md

 # BatchForge

-BatchForge is a backend service for **importing large CSV files in the background**.
+**BatchForge is a production-grade backend for ingesting large CSV files asynchronously — engineered for correctness under failure.**

-You hand it a CSV of contacts, it validates and stores every row, keeps the good rows, records the bad ones in a downloadable error report, and lets you check progress at any time — all without making you wait while it works.
-Uploads, processing, and results are handled asynchronously, so a file with tens of thousands of rows is no problem.

-Each customer (an *organization*) sees only its own data, uploads are secured with time-limited links, and a job that gets interrupted safely resumes where it left off without creating duplicates.
+It is a Spring Boot service that turns a bulk contact import into a first-class, observable job.
+Clients upload a CSV directly to object storage through a time-limited presigned URL — bytes never flow through the application tier — and a RabbitMQ-driven worker validates and persists rows in checkpointed batches.
+Valid rows are imported, invalid rows are captured in a downloadable error report, and progress is queryable at every moment.

+What sets it apart is its behavior at the edges:

+- **Crash-safe by design.** Work is committed in idempotent, checkpointed batches, so a worker that dies mid-file resumes exactly where it left off — no duplicated rows, no lost progress.
+- **Exactly-once effects over at-least-once delivery.** A claim gate and `AFTER_COMMIT` publishing eliminate the classic lost-update and phantom-message races that plague naive queue consumers.
+- **Multi-tenant from the ground up.** Every user belongs to an organization, and tenant isolation is enforced at the query layer — never trusting a client-supplied identifier.
+- **Fails loudly, recovers gracefully.** Exhausted retries dead-letter to a DLQ and mark the job failed; the error report is derived from durable state, so it always reconciles with the data that was actually written.

+In short: the boring parts (upload, parse, store) are asynchronous and fast; the hard parts (idempotency, resumability, tenancy, back-pressure) are treated as the actual product.

 ---